-Lowestoft Town Council has declared a Climate Emergency.
-This means that the Town Council is actively looking at ways to reduce the reduce it's environmental footprint.
-With this goal in mind the Council has formed a Climate Emergency Committee to look at ways for the Council to help reduce the climate impact and to provide environmental benefits.
+As of June 2019, Lowestoft Town Council has declared a Climate Emergency, entailing that the Town Council is actively looking at ways to reduce our environmental footprint.
+With this goal in mind, the Council has formed a Climate Emergency Committee to look at ways to help reduce the climate impact, carbon footprint and to provide environmental benefits to Lowestoft.

 - Exploring and researching measures to better climate impacts and optimise beneficial natural environments